EDLC 772 Fundamentals of Curriculum Design

 *The information contained in our Course Guides is provided as a sample.
 Specific course curriculum and requirements for each course are provided by individual instructors each semester.
 Students should not use Course Guides to find and complete assignments, class prerequisites, or order books.

-This course prepares teacher candidates with professional practice and application of curriculum design and instructional decision making towards the end of his/her program.
+This course prepares the teacher candidate with professional practice and application of curriculum design and instructional decision making towards the end of his/her program.
 The candidate will utilize theories of curriculum design to inform the planning, development, and evaluation of school curriculum, lessons, units, and instructional practices.

 Course Requirements Checklist